ryanmuhl/muisc-lover-project1/README.md

 * When Clear Lists button is selected, See List OF Songs and Select Shazam Song content will clear.
 Local storage and playlist will remain until clear playlist button is selected.
 * When Clear Playlist button is selected,  all content on page will clear (including local storage), and page will re-load.

+## Project Requirments/Criteria Met
+* Two Server Side API's used to create application (Shazam, Genius)
+* CSS Framework other than Bootstrap used to create Application (Bulma)
+* Client Side Storage used for persistant data
+* UI is Mobile-First and functioning properly
+* Coding Standards used to meet quality
+* No prompts or alerts used in application
+* Project has been deployed to Git Hub Pages
+* Project is interacive and accepts user input

 # Ice-Box/Future Functionality